Our guide to proper coffee bean storage methods

-Do you worry about your coffee bean storage?
-Losing sleep over how your coffee will taste tomorrow?
+PurelyCoffeeBeans worries about his coffee bean storage.
+Are you also losing sleep over how your coffee beans will taste tomorrow?
 Probably not.
 But if you don’t, then that’s because you never drank a cup of disgusting brown liquid before.
 I have …

-Find out more about ways to store coffee beans by reading about the natural enemies of coffee, different coffee types, why coffee beans go bad, and how you can implement some simple storage remedies to ensure that your coffee tastes as good as you would like it to be.
+Find out more about ways to do proper coffee bean storage by reading about the natural enemies of coffee, different coffee types, why coffee beans go bad, and how you can implement some simple storage remedies to ensure that your coffee tastes as good as you would like it to be.

 Moisture also affects coffee bean storage: keeping your beans dry will help keep them fresh, inhibit the growth of molds or bacteria and the ‘sweating’ process that would occur if they were also exposed to heat or sunlight.
 Keeping the beans in the refrigerator or freezer also exposes your beans to moisture.

 Air is an obvious one: the fresh air will naturally react with the complex chemical composition of the coffee beans, especially the roasted ones.
 This produces a gradual impairment of the flavor, leaving the beans bland, tasteless, and odorless.
 In your coffee cup, this means a cup of brown sludge, if you’re lucky.
 Keep the beans in an airtight container.

 Sunlight, too: because of the sunlight, the beans will be gently heated perhaps for prolonged periods, if you leave the coffee jar under the sun.
 The light itself will also impact the delicate flavors of the coffee beans.

 Heat is a natural destroyer of the flavors of coffee beans except when you’re actually preparing your coffee.
 During the preparation, you use a controlled amount of heat for a specific duration; but exposure to inappropriate heat prior to use will remove some of the flavors you are looking for.
 Keep your beans cool.